nathanpetersenn/PicasaWeb/README.md

 ```

 ## Future
-- Add support for authorized requests to private albums and photos
+- Add support for authorized requests to private albums and photos (PicasaWebUser)
+- Add exception if can't load XML feed (All classes)
+- crop and resize "Recent" cover photo (PicasaWebAlbum)

 ## Questions
 Email me at nathan@npetersen.net